chrisminnick/react-js-foundations/docs/index.md

-# React JS Foundations: Building User Interfaces with ReactJS by Chris Minnick
+# React JS Foundations: Building User Interfaces with ReactJS
 Here, you'll find all the source code from the book, bug fixes and corrections, and a discussion area where you can ask questions about the book or whatever.

 ## About the Author